SwissPedHealth-PipelineDev/docs/pages/slurm_manager.md

 By regularly using `squeue` and `sinfo`, users can manage their jobs more effectively and plan their resource usage according to the availability and current load of the compute cluster.

+{: .note }

+Some nodes show 32G memory on their partition but will not run jobs that have more than #SBATCH --mem 28G.
+Keep this in mind for other types of overheadthat might prevent a job from launching.

 ## Note on resource requests in slurm